The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: CM-wildness from extensions

-\end{thm} \begin{proof} Let us first give a more explicit description of $\Phi$.
+Let us first give an explicit description of $\Phi$.
 At the level of objects, given a representation $\cR$ of the quiver $\Rep_\Upsilon$ with dimension vector $(a,b)$ let $(m_1,\ldots,m_w)$ be the $w$ linear maps associated with $\cR$ and let $\xi$ be as in \eqref{xi}.
 Then $\Phi(\cR)$ fits as middle term of a representative of the extension class corresponding to $\xi$: